 Probably no other Jamaican artist has brought more international acclaim to his island home thanDesmond Dekker, barring, of course, Bob Marley, but Dekker came first.
 Most people’s introduction to the island’s unique musical sound came via the singer’s many hits, most notably “Israelites” and “0.0.7.
 (Shanty Town).”
-Needless to say, he was even more influential in his homeland.

 “Shanty Town” was on the soundtrack of “The Harder They Come,” one of the greatest musicals in the history of film.
 Desmond Dekker and the Aces also had a big hit with “Israelites.”
 He recorded “You Can Get It If You Really Want It,” though the version in the movie was sung by Jimmy Cliff.